BirdLifeInternational/track2kba/cran-comments.md

-# Resubmission
+# Patch change
-This is a resubmission.
+This is a patch to deal with CRAN ERRORs/NOTEs.
 In this version I have:

-* DOI has been added to package description.
-* Unexecutable code removed from man/formatFields.Rd
-* created small exectubable @examples for all functions excepting the one listed below.
-* @examples for function move2KBA() remain with \dontrun as they involve download of datasets from an external website and so specifying specific parameters in the function call will be inherently unstable.
+* Shortened runtimes of package examples
+* Tested package on solaris, fedora (using rhub), dealing with ERRORs and NOTEs that arose on those OSs.

-# Version 1.0.0
+# Version 1.0.1

 ## Test environments
 * Windows (on local and GitHub Actions), R release